 Baccalauréat Général: Obtain an overall grade of 15.5, to include 16 in Mathematics and 14 in English.

 Option Internationale du Baccalauréat: Obtain an overall grade of 15, to include 15 in Mathematics and 13 in English. (if required)

 Obtain an overall grade of 1.2, to include a minimum 13 in Mathematics

-Typical offer: 5* in Mathematics compulsory component and 5*55 in 3 relevant HKDSE electives plus 5* in core Mathematics and 5 in the Mathematics Extended Paper.
+Typical offer: 5*55 in 3 relevant HKDSE electives plus 5* in core Mathematics and 5 in the Mathematics Extended Paper.

 All India 12th Standard: 85% overall including 85% in Mathematics and 80% in English.

 Grade 6 in at least one preferred HL subject.
 Consideration may be given to SL grade 7 in certain circumstances. (see A level section for details of preferred subjects and subject combinations).

 We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate programmes.
 For further information please visit our International Office web page.

 English Language Qualifications:

 All applicants whose first language is not English must provide evidence of English language proficiency in order to study Economics.
 The minimum requirement is IELTS: grade 7.0 overall, with 6.5 in all components.
 Applicants should submit their results by 31st July.